SimonXIX/personal_server_docker/README.md

 Run this command to get an SSL certificate from Let's Encrypt:

-`sudo certbot -d *.simonxix.com,simonxix.com --manual --preferred-challenges dns certonly`
+`certbot -d *.simonxix.com,simonxix.com --manual --preferred-challenges dns certonly`

 As of 2021-09-22, Sandstorm runs behind a reverse proxy to preserve the old rlc.sandcats.io domain name following instructions at https://juanjoalvarez.net/posts/2017/how-set-sandstorm-behind-reverse-proxy-keeping-you/.
 This uses Sandcats' own SSL certificates which might be a problem when they expire.
 I'll deal with that when it comes to it.

 2021-09-23: I dealt with it.
 Certbot now runs in Docker to renew the simonxix.com domain (cron-ed for once a day) while Sandstorm renews its own certificates and a script (extract_certs.sh) runs in the Sandstorm container to copy those certificates to Nginx SSL folder.
 In turn, another script (sandstorm_ssl_renew.sh) runs the extract_certs.sh script once a day.

-The wildcard certificates are still useful for any other subdomain I want to set up such testing.simonxix.com.